THE SECRETS OF CONTINUOUS CANNONS

 Tigers, Dragons and Precious Duck

 The mechanics of pressing attacks are shown here in solo.
-They consist of two Fierce Tigers, two Single Tigers, a Golden Dragons and a Precious Duck.
+They consist of two Fierce Tigers, two Single Tigers, a Golden Dragon and a Precious Duck.
 This is a version of “Continuous Cannons” and forms part of Sequence 5.

 The Skill of Fast Retreat

 Sequence 5, “Fierce Tiger Speeds Through Valley”, is demonstrated slowly.
 The responder counters the Golden Star with “Immortal Emerges from Cave”, followed immediately with “Fierce Dragon Across Stream”, which often strikes the opponent unless he is well trained.
-Hence, amongst other skills, this sequence develops in the initiator the skill of fast retreat.
-Do you realize that the responder makes two continuous strikes — Immortal and Fierce Dragon?

 Pattern Practice for Picture-Perfect Form